-Cupping therapy is an ancient form of alternative medicine in which a therapist puts special cups on your skin for a few minutes to create suction.
+Cupping therapy is an ancient form of alternative medicine in which a therapist puts special cups on your skin for a few minutes to create suction drawing up underlying tissues.
 Clients receive cupping for many purposes, including to help with decreasing pain, calming inflammation, increasing blood flow, and improving overall relaxation.

 According to traditional Chinese medicine (TCM), cupping is a method of creating a vacuum on the patient’s skin to dispel stagnation (stagnant blood and lymph), thereby improving qi flow.